 - 27 4th Clue there is a betrayer in the group. - 28 John is the only one that records that none of the other disciples know why Judas leaves! - Yahusha still does not expose Judas for who he really is, but only tells him to act quickly. - 30 5th Clue there is a betrayer in the group.
 Judas leaves.

 Let's take our study back to the "bread."

 Luke 22:19 "bread" is <artos>

-And he took bread (G740 artos), and gave thanks, and brake it, and gave unto them, saying, This is my body ...
+And he took bread (G740 artos), and gave thanks, and brake

 There are several issues that should be taken note of right here: